|

 parasites, infections, bacteria, and behavioral problems were

 being seen far too often to be merely coincidental.
+Puppy

 mills and the pet store industry have begun to feel this scrutiny.